SamGFrendo/Woody/readme.md

 ![console log output](./images/console-log-testClass-and-elements.png)

-When we click a cell we look at the set of all cells that could be completed with your turn counter (e.g. 'X' or 'O') to result in a win.
+When we click a cell we look at the set of all cells that could be completed with your turn marker (e.g. 'X' or 'O') to result in a win.
 We then count how many of this set contain the turn counter.
-If this = 3 then this turn wins.
+The code looks at each win 'set' in turn (e.g. the rows or columns that could result in a win).
+If this = 3 then this turn wins. --- (This requires more explanation, but is enough for me for now)

+The code included some red herrings that made it a little bit harder to unpick.
+The concepts of a 'cell identifier' / 'score' were not needed for the code to run.

 **************************************************************************************************************

-First things to do...
+Things to do...
 1. Make it so there is only X

 2. Remove the concept of diagonals
 3. make the grid 5x5 - This will be simple to do - just update the variable.
 This will allows us to start testing woody object...
     The problem is I can't get these to be the correct height when I do this!
 4. make it so a horrizontal or vertical row dissapears

+(It would be nice to be able to place the marker before the alert that tells you what has happened...)

-Things to do...
+Things to find out a little more about...
 1. Find out more detail about the 'this' keyword in functions